mvcisback/SSLVC/report/report.md

 calibration procedure discussed in this paper.
 In section II, we talk about the general flow of the algorithm for reconstructing 3D audio and speaker recognition algorithms.
 In section III, face detection, classification, and tracking are discussed in detail.
-In section IV, voice activity detection (VAD) and speech classification algorithms are explained thoroughly.
-In section V, we go over the results for 3D audio reconstruction and multimodal speaker recognition.
+Then, in section IV, voice activity detection (VAD) and speech classification algorithms are explained thoroughly.
+Next in section V, we shall go over the results for 3D audio reconstruction and multimodal speaker recognition.
 And finally, in section VI, we suggest future possibilities for our project in other systems and applications.